pyeventsourcing/eventsourcing/docs/topics/notifications.rst

     the Events published by the model.
 This is required to ensure that when the model’s changes are persisted, Event delivery is also guaranteed, and that if an Event is delivered through messaging, it indicates a true situation reflected by the model that published it.
-If either of these is out of lockstep with the other, it will lead to incorrect states in one or more interdependent models.”
+If either of these is out of lockstep with the other, it will lead to incorrect states in one or more interdependent models”

 There are three options, he continues.
 The first option is to have the messaging infrastructure and the domain model share the same persistence store, so changes to the model and insertion of new messages commit in the same local transaction.

 The second option is to have separate datastores for domain model and messaging but have a two phase commit, or global transaction, across the two.